christopherpoole/CADMesh/README.md

     }

 #Example Usage
-The following shows basic usage for cadmesh in a UserDetectorConstruction:
+The following shows basic default usage for cadmesh in a UserDetectorConstruction:

     // User Detector Constructor
     #include "CADMesh.hh"